U.S. Route 21: History

-Between Charleston and its current northern terminus at Wytheville, Virginia, almost all of US 21 coincided with either US 60, US 19, or US 52, which remained as US 21 was deleted.
+Between Charleston and its current northern terminus at Wytheville, Virginia, almost all of US 21 ran concurrently with either US 60, US 19, or US 52, which remained as US 21 was deleted.
 The short segment of US 21 in southern West Virginia not coinciding with another U.S. Highway became an extension of West Virginia Route 16.

 In North Carolina, US 21 originally entered the state along today's NC 51 into Pineville, then followed Old Pineville Road into Charlotte.
 In the mid-1930s, US 21 moved over to South Boulevard from Old Pineville Road.
 In 1969, US 21 was rerouted following today's I-77 alignment, the old route was replaced by an extension of US 521.
-From 1975–87, US 21 moved north in segments onto I-77 to its current alignment ending at exit 16A (Sunset Road).
+From 1975–1987, US 21 moved north in segments onto I-77 to its current alignment ending at exit 16A (Sunset Road).
 Further north, US 21 originally followed Old Statesville Road, replaced in 1956 by NC 115.
-In 1966, US 21 was bypassed around Jonesville and Elkin, replaced with US 21 Business.
+In 1966, US 21 was bypassed around Jonesville and Elkin, replaced with US 21 Bus.

-US 21 in Beaufort, South Carolina was rerouted around the city over former SC 280 as well as a portion of SC 802.
+US 21 in Beaufort, South Carolina, was rerouted around the city over former SC 280 as well as a portion of SC 802.
 The new routing went into effect on February 26, 2012.

 Major intersections

 Special routes and auxiliary routes

-There are currently four active business loops and two known connectors along its route.
+There are currently four business loops, four connectors, and one truck route along its route.